Go inside the worlds of art, fashion, design, and lifestyle.

 JR: The Spring/Summer 2020 collection embraces a new decade with an inspired 21st century collection referencing a continued love affair with the Mediterranean.
 The collection is a diverse, travel-ready wardrobe that meets all the needs of the L’AGENCE woman’s home, work, and social lives through empowering silhouettes and emotional signature prints.
 Elements of couture-inspired tailoring and luxury fabrics make for wardrobe pieces that are both opulent and practical in featuring ultra-wearable cuts, including our bias evening cowlneck and spaghetti strap dresses.

-WW: Tell us a bit about your Fall/Winter 2020 collection, which we saw in person during New York Fashion Week.
+WW: How would you desribe your Fall/Winter 2020 collection, which we saw in person during New York Fashion Week?

 JR: For Fall/Winter 2020, suiting plays a central role in the wardrobe of the L’AGENCE woman.
 The blazers pair effortlessly with signature denim that has become a cornerstone of the L’AGENCE range.
 Silk separates and dynamic prints convey an elevated ease and a savoir-faire sentiment that bridges a West Coast attitude and Parisian flair, both of which are elemental DNA of the brand history.
 The collection places an emphasis on sophisticated suiting with a feminine attitude.